Michelangelo Antonioni

 Michelangelo Antonioni (/ˌæntoʊniˈoʊni/ AN-toh-nee-OH-nee or /ænˌtoʊ-/ an-TOH--; /it/; 29 September 1912 – 30 July 2007) was an Italian film director, screenwriter, and editor.
-He is best known for his "trilogy on modernity and its discontents", L'Avventura (1960), La Notte (1961), and L'Eclisse (1962); the English-language film Blowup (1966); and the multilingual The Passenger (1975).
-His films have been described as "enigmatic and intricate mood pieces" that feature elusive plots, striking visual composition, and a preoccupation with modern landscapes.
-His work substantially influenced subsequent world art cinema.
+He is best known for a trio of films often dubbed the "alienation trilogy": L'Avventura (1960), La Notte (1961), and L'Eclisse (1962); the English-language film Blowup (1966); and the multilingual The Passenger (1975).
+His films have been described as "enigmatic and intricate mood pieces" that feature striking visual composition, subdued narratives, and a preoccupation with modern landscapes.
+His work substantially influenced subsequent world art cinema, including the slow cinema movement.

 Antonioni received numerous awards and nominations throughout his career, being the first and one of two directors, the other being Jafar Panahi, to have won the Palme d'Or, the Golden Lion, the Golden Bear and the Golden Leopard.
 Three of his films are on the list of hundred Italian films to be saved.
 He received Academy Award nominations for Best Director and Best Original Screenplay for Blowup.
 In 1995, he received an Honorary Oscar "in recognition of his place as one of cinema's master visual stylists".